 What core workshops are required in order to receive a Practitioner Certificate in Project Management?

-There are four essential workshops required to earn a Practitioner Certificate in Project Management, in relationship with the University of Colorado Denver:
+There are four essential workshops required to earn a Practitioner Certificate in Project Management endorsed by the University of Colorado Denver:

 In addition, participants take an online test after each workshop via our client portal.
 Participants need a score of 80 percent or better to receive a passing grade.
 Certificates for each successfully completed workshop are then awarded to the participant.
 After a completion of the four workshops and satisfactory completion of all tests, the participant receives the official certificate from the University of Colorado Denver.